 Start your computer using USB media.

-Note: If your PC isn’t starting from USB, you have to change your system’s BIOS settings to make it boot from a USB.
-Typically, you can access the BIOS by powering up your device and pressing one of the functions such as Delete, or ESC keys.
-However, if you are unsure, you can check your manufacturer’s website to get more details.
+Note: If your PC isn’t starting from USB, you must change your system’s BIOS settings to boot from a USB.
+Typically, you can access the BIOS by powering up your device and pressing one of the functions, such as the Delete or ESC keys.
+However, if unsure, you can check your manufacturer’s website for more details.

 Click the Next button.
-Then, click the Repair your computer option found at the bottom-left corner.
+Then, click the Repair your computer option found in the bottom-left corner.